bhumitkumar/asic-design-class/README.md

 # ASIC Design Class
 <details>

-<summary>Lab 1: Compiling a C program with gcc compiler and RISCV gcc compiler </summary>
+<summary>Lab 1: Compiling a small C program with gcc compiler and RISCV gcc compiler </summary>

 ## Lab 1A: Compiling a C program with gcc compiler, execute it and generate the output.